Some days I feel like cooking. Other days, we eat Naan Pizza and no one is ever disappointed.

 Keep it simple with margarita naan pizza, go wild with Grilled Naan Pizza with Strawberry Chicken and Avocado, or try one of these combos:

 - Veggies.
-For flavorful, healthy toppings, try Roasted Red Peppers, Grilled Eggplant, or Roasted Broccoli.
+For flavorful, healthy toppings, try Roasted Tomatoes, Roasted Red Peppers, Grilled Eggplant, or Roasted Broccoli.
 Veggies are wonderful toppings whether you choose to make a naan pizza vegetarian or not.

 - Meat.
 Whether you go classic with a pepperoni naan pizza, try a prosciutto naan pizza, add diced Air Fryer Meatballs to your pizza, or spice things up with a Buffalo Chicken Pizza, meat toppings are always a crowd-pleaser.